harriott/misc/CP/QR/QR.md

 - `ctrl+shift+o` (= `Bookmarks`) `> Organise > Export`
 - `ctrl+u` view page source in new tab
 - `Microsoft Edge`: `edge://favorites/`
+- no way to stop autoplay of videos

 ### Firefox
     about:config > caret